ty-elastic/kafka-o11y/README.md

 # Notes

-`es/transforms/kafka-latency-1m.json` assumes ECS field names.
+[kafka-latency.json](es/transforms/kafka-latency.json) assumes ECS field names.

-* If you are using Jaeger-based tracing, you will need to adjust the field names in `es/transforms/kafka-latency-1m.json` accordingly.
+* If you are using Jaeger-based tracing, you will need to adjust the field names in [kafka-latency.json](es/transforms/kafka-latency.json) accordingly
-* If you are using OTel-native-based tracing (EDOT Collector with Elasticsearch Exporter), you will need to adjust the field names in `es/transforms/kafka-latency-1m.json` accordingly.
+* If you are using OTel-native-based tracing (EDOT Collector with Elasticsearch Exporter), you will need to adjust the field names in [kafka-latency.json](es/transforms/kafka-latency.json) accordingly

 # Setup

 ## Environment Variables Setup

-Create a `.env` and follow the steps below to add the necessary values:
+Create a `.env` with the following values:

 ELASTICSEARCH_USER=
 ELASTICSEARCH_PASSWORD=